 The other thing that I would like to mention is, from the original version of the Auditor's evaluation that was shared on August 9th, as Mr. Jabouin had mentioned, there was some revisiting that was done on behalf of Ms. Parente and myself, and, really, there was just a good-faith effort to really try to tighten up the tool.
-If you had seen the first version and after that meeting that we had on August 9th, we really took an attempt to review existing sources in order to really find discernable descriptors to be able to find things that could actually be rated, okay, and not just left to a judgment call or something that meant one thing to you but meant something else for me.
-So we really wanted to ground it in things that had meat to it, so to say.
+If you had seen the first version and after that meeting that we had on August 9th, we really took an attempt to review existing sources in order to really find discernable descriptors to be able to find things that could actually be rated, okay, and not just left to a judgment call or something that meant one thing to you but meant something there are seven performance factors which encompass 75 percent of the overall evaluation.
+This mirrors the Superintendent's evaluation, who also has the same quantity of performance factors.
+Additionally, for each performance factor there are four descriptors, again, mirroring the Superintendent's evaluation in terms of the actual descriptors that are available.